I watched as the ship pulled away from the dock and I stood in silence as it headed back out to sea. I couldn’t talk about it for two days.

 An Amphitheater of Penguins

-We waited patiently for a break in penguin traffic to cross their highway and trek through the narrow opening to the interior of this side of the island.
-It is estimated that over 100,000 breeding pairs reside here.
-Most pairs lay two eggs each year.
+Most Chinstrap couples lay two eggs each year.
 That translates to 400,000 penguins!!
-Of course, one parent is often out feeding and not all eggs survive, but that is still a lot of penguins.
+Of course, one parent is often out feeding, and not all eggs survive, but that is still a lot of penguins.

 Penguin parents take turns watching and feeding their young.
 While one is at sea feeding the other stays behind to watch over their young.
-When the mate returns they call to each other which helps them find their individual nest in a sea of penguins.
+When the mate returns they call to each other which helps them find their nest in a sea of penguins.

 On Board the Ship

 In the evening I sat with Carol and Pete, Kristen and Sarah.
 As normal our conversation lasted long after everyone else left the dining room.
-The number of English-speaking passengers on the boat was small and we were really blessed to have a cool group.
+The number of English-speaking passengers on the boat was small and we were blessed to have a cool group.
 They were all pretty relaxed and most of them just took things as they came enjoying every moment they could.

 Wandering around Antarctica